csabika98/csabika98/README.md

 ## Application Support Specialist at Innoveo
 **2021 - Present**
-- Currently working as an Application Support Specialist, focusing on maintaining and supporting software applications to ensure optimal performance and user satisfaction.
+- Currently working as an Application Support Specialist, focusing on developing, maintaining and supporting software applications to ensure optimal performance and user satisfaction.

 ## Full Stack Developer Student at CodeCool
 **2020 - 2021**